jturne19/cf/README.md

 - generate the outline plots which overlay the GMC ellipses with the star cluster positions and HST footprints with `all_galaxies_outline_plots`
 - generate masks which define the overlap of the HST and ALMA footprints with `generate_overlap_mask`. need to use uwpa with more memory for the larger hst images (628, 3351, 3627)
 - find star cluster - gmc nearest neighbors and makes histograms split at 10 Myr in `sc_gmc_sep.py`
+	- also outputs csv files with all the star clusters in the overlap masks and their props + nearest neighbor info which can be read in as pandas dataframes
+- generate another dataframe/csv for each galaxy with the associated GMC + props for the star clusters in `sc_gmc_assoc.py`
+	- also produces histogram of star cluster ages for (i) within 1 Rgmc (ii) b/w 1 and 2 Rgmc (iii) b/w 2 and 3 Rgmc (iv) unassociated
+	- also make a 'mega' dataframe with all the galaxies together to allow the creation of histograms for each enivronmental location: center, bar, interarm, spiral arm, disk